Inoue vs Donaire: Naoya Inoue outweighs Nonito Donaire ahead of World Boxing Super Series final

 Non Sky customers: Buy Logan Paul vs KSI 2

-The massive unification clash - which sees Japan's fearsome champion put his IBF crown on the line against WBA 'Super' king Donaire - takes place in Saitama, Japan, tomorrow live on Sky Sports.
+The massive unification clash - which sees Japan's fearsome champion put his IBF crown on the line against WBA 'Super' king Donaire - takes place in Saitama, Japan, on Thursday live on Sky Sports.

 ⚖️ The Official weights from Japan! ✅— World Boxing Super Series (@WBSuperSeries) November 6, 2019